KatherineMichel/caching-learning-notes/README.md

 Focusing on EPOLL
 * Can monitor many file descriptors for new I/O
-* In Unix and most OS, everything is a file, has file descriptor
+* In Unix and most OS, everything is a file (socket, disk I/O, memory buffer, I/O devices- external devices, usb devices, etc), has file descriptor (32 bit integer value that uniquely identifies a file- disk or socket)
 * Pass in all file descriptors you would want to monitor
 * EPOLL tells you which one(s) ready for new I/O